Arithmetic transfer for inner forms of $GL_{2n}$: Fundamental Lemma

 for the stabilizer a lattice chain $Λ_\bullet \in \mcL(γ)$.
 Taking into account the volume factor in the definition of $f'_D$, see Definition \ref{def:test_function}, as well as the normalization in \eqref{eq:norm_orb_int}, we can then write the orbital integral of $f'_D$ as

+where $m = 0$ if $\ell$ is odd and $m = 2n/\ell$ if $\ell$ is even.
 The next few lemmas study this expression in more detail. \begin{lem} Let $γ\in G'_{\mr{rs}}$ be a regular semi-simple element and let $z = z_γ$. \begin{enumerate}[wide, labelindent=0pt, labelwidth=!, label=(\arabic*)] \item Let $Λ$ be an $O_K$-lattice.
 Then $γΛ$ is an $O_K$-lattice as well if and only if $z/(1+z)\cdot Λ \subseteq Λ$.
 If $z$ is topologically nilpotent, then this is furthermore equivalent to $zΛ\subset Λ$. \item Assume that $\ell$ is odd and that $z$ is topologically nilpotent.
 Then

 \item Assume that $\ell$ is even.
 Then $\mcL(γ)\neq \emptyset$ only for $γ$ such that $z$ is topologically nilpotent.
 More precisely,

 \end{enumerate} \end{lem} \begin{proof} (1) Write $O_K = O_F[ζ]$ where $ζ$ satisfies $\bar{ζ} = 1 - ζ$.
 Then $γ^{-1}ζγ = ζ + z/(1+z)\cdot (1-2ζ)$ as in \eqref{eq:get_to_linear}.
 Hence, given an $O_K$-lattice $Λ$, the lattice $γΛ$ is $ζ$-stable if and only if